zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 support segmentation and reassembly transparently, they also support credit based flow control making it suitable for data streams.

-Channels instaces are represented by the :cpp:class:`bt_l2cap_chan` struct which contains the callbacks in the :cpp:class:`bt_l2cap_chan_ops` struct to inform when the channel has been connected, disconnected or when the encryption has changed.
+Channels instances are represented by the :cpp:class:`bt_l2cap_chan` struct which contains the callbacks in the :cpp:class:`bt_l2cap_chan_ops` struct to inform when the channel has been connected, disconnected or when the encryption has changed.